About Diplomaatia magazine

 We publish articles in three formats:

-Commentary – a shorter article (approx. 5000-8000 characters with spaces) that comments on a specific event, replies to someone else’s opinion, etc.
+Commentary – a shorter article (4,300 or 6,200 characters including spaces) that comments on a specific event, replies to someone else’s opinion, etc.

-Analysis – a longer article (approx. 20,000 characters with spaces) that analyses an event or policy change and / or its impact and includes references to sources.
+Analysis – a longer article (10,000 or 20,000 characters with spaces) that analyses an event or policy change and / or its impact and includes references to sources.

 We value your opinion